Screening of seismic records to perform time-history dynamic analyses of tailings dams: a power-spectral based approach: Introduction

 \section{Introduction}

-Tailings are man-made materials created from mine-rock crushing, generally deposited as a viscous mixture into storage facilities (TSFs).
-The lack of post-deposition compaction and the electrical interaction among the finer particles entail loose states, which can be locked by early diagenesis cementation after placement \citep{Bachus2019}.
-The storage facility construction method can be downstream, centerline or upstream type; named after the crest movement direction during the raise.
-The latter is highly attractive from the economical point of view as it minimizes the construction volumes; however, they are the most unsafe and with the most failure frequency, as stability largely relies on the strength of the tailings.
-Recent upstream-raised TSFs massive failures (such as Merriespruit, Mount Polley, Samarco and Brumadinho \citep{Santamarina526}) have depicted their vulnerability against liquefaction, having this kind of geotechnical structures an annual failure probability five to ten times larger than hydroelectric dams \citep{Davies2002}.
+Tailings are mine residues in the form of rock flours.
+They are generally deposited hydraulically as a viscous mixture into storage facilities (TSFs).
+The lack of post-deposition compaction \NL{results in} loose states, which can be locked as such by chemo-electrical interactions among the particles and early diagenesis \citep{Bachus2019}.
+The storage facility construction method can be downstream, centerline or upstream, named after the crest movement direction during the raise.
+Upstream-raised dams are highly attractive from \NL{an economic} point of view as they minimize construction volumes; however, they are the least safe, as stability largely relies on the strength of the tailings themselves. \NL{Recent massive failures of upstream-raised TSFs} (such as Merriespruit, Samarco and Brumadinho \citep{Santamarina526}) have depicted their vulnerability against liquefaction.
+Upstream-raised \NL{TSFs} have an annual probability of failure five to ten times larger than hydroelectric dams \citep{Davies2002}.

-According to Ref. \cite{Rico2008}, liquefaction phenomenon is one of the main causes of tailings dams failures, where dynamic liquefaction represents around 15$\%$ of the cases.
-Liquefaction occurs when loose water-saturated tailings undergo an increase of pore pressure and loss of strength due to undrained shearing or by internal fabric collapse.
-In the context of the static liquefaction, due to the difficulty of analyzing failure triggering events, updated international guidelines \citep{Ancold2019} recommend to conservatively assume that event will occur for brittle/contractive near-saturated tailings.
-Thus, current design practice involves limit equilibrium (LE) analyses adopting fully-softened shear strengths; while safe, this simplistic approach makes no allowance for the amount of strain required for the material to start a strain-softening process leading to progressive failure, which is acceptable for designing new TSFs but fails short in assessing the risk posed by existing TSFs, both operating and abandoned.
+According to Rico et al. \cite{Rico2008}, liquefaction is one of the main causes of tailings dams failures, \NL{with} dynamic liquefaction representing around 15$\%$ of the cases.
+Liquefaction occurs when loose water-saturated tailings undergo an increase of pore pressure and loss of strength due to undrained shearing or internal fabric collapse.
+In the context of static liquefaction, due to the difficulty of \NL{preventing and predicting events that might trigger the failure}, guidelines used as international best practice (e.g. \citep{Ancold2019}) recommend to assume that \NL{triggering} will occur during the lifetime of the TSF and \NL{then} perform limit equilibrium (LE) analyses adopting a fully-softened shear strength.
+The \NL{safety factor} required for such analysis is set close to 1.0 \citep{Ancold2019}.
+While safe, this approach makes no allowance for the amount of strain required for a given dam to reach a point of uncontrolled progressive failure \cite{Sottile2021}. \NL{This approach is reasonable to design} new TSFs but \NL{it falls} short in assessing the risk posed \NL{on} existing TSFs, both operating and abandoned.